|Childs Hill Baptist Church|

 Though still small in numbers, things are presently more encouraging than they have been for a long time and we look to the Lord for increased blessing in the years to come.

-Our present pastor, Gary Brady, came to the church in 1983 after studying nearby in Finchley at the London Theological Seminary (LTS).
+Our present pastor, Gary Brady, came to the church in 1983 after studying nearby in Finchley at the London Theological Seminary (LTS), now London Seminary.
 He was brought up in Cwmbran in South Wales.
 Before studying for the ministry he obtained an English Literature degree from the University of Wales in Aberystwyth.
 He later trained as a teacher in Cardiff University.
 In 2006, he obtained a ThM from the John Owen Centre.

 He was married in 1988 to Eleri, from Aberystwyth.
 They have five sons.

 In July 2001, we were pleased to appoint our first assistant pastor, Robin Asgher.
 Robin is from Pakistan and studied at LTS.
 He is now pastor of Cranford Baptist Church in West London.

 From August 2002 until September 2003, our assistant pastor was Mark Raines.
 Mark was also previously at LTS before undertaking further study at the Puritan Reformed Theological Seminary in Grand Rapids, Michigan, under Dr Joel Beeke.
-He is currently co-pastor of Harbor Reformed Baptist Church, Holland, Michigan.
+He is currently co-pastor of Grace Reformed Baptist Church, East Haven, Connecticut.

 Our assistant pastor from September 2006 until April 2007 was Ian Middlemist.
 Ian is another former student of LTS.
 Before that he spent two years with the Birmingham City Mission.
-He has since taken up a role as evangelist with Hill Park Baptist Church in Haverfordwest.
+He has since taken up a role as evangelist with Hill Park Church in Haverfordwest.